spruce-bruce/aaronbruce.com/site/src/content/post/hard-is-expensive/index.md

 **Expensive == Slow == Difficult**

 Development teams should be able to spend 20% of their time working on improving their systems by making it easier to work on them.
-Realize that you can justify this work by explaining that it's cost saving AND time saving simultaneously!
+You can justify this work by explaining that it's cost saving AND time saving simultaneously!

-If you're talking to the CFO explain that if you invest in making it easier to work on systems then the ROI for those systems will be higher.
-If you're talking to the Director of Product explain that investing in the internal quality of the system will make fast delivery a sustainable feature of the system.
+If you're talking to the CFO, explain that if you invest in making it easier to work on systems then the ROI for those systems will be higher.
+If you're talking to the Director of Product, explain that investing in the internal quality of the system will make fast delivery a sustainable feature of the system.